charliewahl/FloodRiskAnalysis/README.md

     * `RasterData` and `Vectordata` folder consist of `.bat`- files which give further instructions on how to process the required Data for the models.

     * Aditionally, we stored preset Vectorstyle-layers  `.png`-Format insde the Vector- and Raster Data Folder.
-The usages will be  that will be shown further down.
+The usages will be shown further down.
  > Note: It is important that QGIS-Styles in `.png` are stored in the same folder as the Layers loaded into QGIS.
 Otherwise, if this would not be the case, the loaded Layers would be shown in a random default style, even if the Styles are added into the QGIS-Model
 </details>